 Consumers can choose from two types of life insurance – term and permanent.
 As its name suggests, term insurance provides coverage for a period of time and the cost is cheaper than permanent insurance.

-A life insurance policy is similar to a savings account.
+A permanent life insurance policy is similar to a savings account.
 You deposit money into the life insurance policy in the form of premiums, the insurer uses a portion of your deposits to pay for the life insurance benefit and the remainder is invested.
 If you pay for enough years, your policy builds up a cash surrender value, or CSV.

 In certain cases, accelerated death benefits are not taxable income if the insured is terminally or chronically ill.
 This is generally referred to as a viatical settlement.
 This differs from a surrender of the policy to the insurer.
 If you’re contemplating a surrender of the policy because of need resulting from a terminal illness, you may be better off with a viatical settlement.